marsbroshok/face-replace/README.md

 To play with the script you should have a still image with sample face and video file with someone's else face in it (or you can use your web camera with your own face;) ).

+You can find sample still image and video in the "*demo*" directory.

 ## Basic Idea

 1. Detected where is a face in the still image